-Pelvic congestion syndrome is characterized by chronic pelvic pain due to venous insufficiency and the subsequent development of pelvic and ovarian varicosities.
+Pelvic congestion syndrome (PCS) is characterized by chronic pelvic pain due to pelvic venous insufficiency and the subsequent development of pelvic and ovarian varicosities.
 Interventional approaches are used to treat gonadal reflux and May-Thurner syndrome, however, optimal treatment regimens have yet to be defined.
-Dr. Brooke Spencer discusses the complexities of treating PCS, how PCS manifestations present in her clinic, and why interventional procedures can lead to life-changing improvements for cases of chronic pelvic pain.
+Dr. Brooke Spencer discusses the complexities of pelvic congestion syndrome treatment, PCS symptoms, how PCS manifestations present in her clinic, and why interventional treatment procedures can lead to life-changing improvements for cases of chronic pelvic pain.

 The BackTable Brief

-Anatomical complexities of the pelvic venous system make it difficult to treat PCS definitively, which is evidenced by decreased efficacy of gonadal vein embolization in women compared to men.
+Anatomical complexities of the pelvic venous system make it difficult for pelvic congestion syndrome treatment, which is evidenced by decreased efficacy of gonadal vein embolization in women compared to men.

 Treating superficial venous problems of the leg without addressing underlying deep venous obstruction leads to recurrent issues; similar problems occur in the pelvis when gonadal veins are embolized without treatment of deep pelvic obstructions.

-Manifestations of PCS may include vascular migraines, postural orthostatic tachycardia syndrome, IBS symptoms and recurrent UTIs.
+Manifestations of PCS symptoms may include vascular migraines, postural orthostatic tachycardia syndrome, IBS symptoms and recurrent UTIs.

 Disclaimer: The opinions expressed by participants of the BackTable Podcast belong solely to the participants, and do not necessarily reflect the views of BackTable.

 Successful pelvic congestion syndrome treatment is complicated by the intricate pelvic venous anatomy.
-Treatment of PCS through May-Thurner stenting and gonadal vein embolization is possible, yet clear indications for treatment options remain unclear.
+PCS treatment through May-Thurner stenting and gonadal vein embolization are possible, yet clear indications for treatment options remain unclear.
 Dr. Brooke Spencer compares PCS treatment to treating venous reflux within the leg; treating pelvic venous reflux and varices may temporarily fix the problem, however, delayed venous dilation and recruitment leads to recurrent issues.